Updated on January 13, 2025.

 In general, you shouldn’t donate money to any person or organization you don’t know—especially if they reach out to you first.
 Never give your personal or financial information, either, including your address, birthdate, Social Security number, bank account data or credit card number.

 Understand that federal agencies—including the CDC, IRS, SSA and Medicare—do not ask for donations from the public.
-They will not contact you about stimulus payments unsolicited, either.
-Ignore communication that says you have to “sign up” or give additional personal information to receive your check.
+Ignore communication that says you have to “sign up” or give additional personal information to receive money from them.

 Scammers may try different tactics, too, depending on the way they reach out to you.
 So, make sure you take these precautions:

 What if a real person representing an unfamiliar organization calls you?
-Whether they claim to be fundraising for a COVID-19 charity or ask you to invest in pharmaceutical stocks, ignore any requests to give money on the spot.
-If you’re interested in learning more, take their information and do a little research online (more on that below).
+Whether they claim to be fundraising for a charity or ask you to invest in pharmaceutical stocks, ignore any requests to give money on the spot.
+If you’re interested in learning more, take their information and do a little research online.
+(More on that below).
 You can always donate later if the organization turns out to be legitimate.

-Texts and emails.
 Don’t open or respond to messages from an unknown person or organization—and avoid clicking on links and attachments.
 If a random text asks you to reply “STOP” to prevent future messages, skip it; crooks often use this method to pinpoint active phone numbers.
-Be especially careful about any message claiming to offer a cure for COVID-19.
-It does not exist.

-Google has been blocking more than 250 million COVID-19 spam emails per day, according to an April 16 report, with many disguised as messages from government agencies or employers.
-If you receive a suspicious email, watch for grammar and spelling errors, a generic greeting or a strange sender email address; all are signs of a scam.
+If you receive a suspicious email, watch for grammar and spelling errors, a generic greeting, or a strange sender email address; all are signs of a scam.
 Delete emails that request your personal information or insist you act right now.
 To be safe, make sure the anti-malware programs on your computer are updated, too.

 How to donate to charity without getting scammed

-So, how can you give to pandemic efforts without putting your money and personal information at risk?
+So, how can you donate money without putting your money and personal information at risk?

 Styron suggests first seeking charities that are important to you, then researching how they use the money “and donating generously if you can.”
 While any donation will be appreciated, your cash will go further if you give a larger amount to a single, efficient nonprofit rather than make smaller donations to lots of different charities—which can cause more of your money to be lost to overhead costs.

 During your research, check out watchdog websites, like Charity Navigator or CharityWatch, for nonprofits with good reviews.
-You may want to focus on food bank organizations like Feeding America, Meals on Wheels and World Central Kitchen, which are in dire need of funds during the pandemic.
+You may want to focus on a particular type of charity, such as food bank organizations like Feeding America, Meals on Wheels and World Central Kitchen.

 Beware of charities with copycat names, or names that sound very similar to renowned nonprofits.
 Scammers often use soundalikes to confuse consumers.
 In one 2015 case, state attorney generals and the Federal Trade Commission sued four legitimate-sounding cancer charities—Cancer Fund of America, Children’s Cancer Fund of America, Cancer Support Services and The Breast Cancer Society—for defrauding people out of $187 million.

-When you make a donation, use a check or credit card—never cash, gift cards or a wire transfer, because payments cannot be stopped or traced once they’re initiated.
+When you make a donation, use a check or credit card—never cash, gift cards, or a wire transfer, because payments cannot be stopped or traced once they’re initiated.
 Avoid contributing goods unless a charity specifically asks for them.
-Though donating gently used clothes, furniture or household items is sometimes helpful during normal times, it can create delays and extra costs for charities during the COVID-19 outbreak.
+Though donating gently used clothes, furniture, or household items is sometimes helpful during normal times, it can create delays and extra costs for charities.

 Finally, if you suspect a scam, report it right away.
-Reach out to your state attorney general or secretary of state, or file a complaint with the FTC via their official website or by calling 1-877-382-4357.
+Reach out to your state attorney general or secretary of state, or file a complaint with the Federal Trade Commission via their official website or by calling 1-877-382-4357.
 You can also get in touch with a charity watchdog website or the Better Business Bureau to report your experience.

-Ultimately, by keeping an eye out and doing a little research, you can keep yourself, your family and your savings safe from scams—and still do your part for those hurting from the pandemic, too.
+Ultimately, by keeping an eye out and doing a little research, you can keep yourself, your family and your savings safe from scams—and still do your part for those hurting, too.